animesh-vit/Project-B2B-SaaS-Youtube-Strategy/Playbook_SOP.md

 - Consistent inbound traffic and a scalable YouTube-driven demand generation engine.

 ## Phase 4: Convert Viewers into Pipeline
-- Convert YouTube viewers into qualified pipeline while reducing sales friction and improving sales efficiency.
+- Convert YouTube viewers into qualified sales pipeline while reducing sales friction and improving sales efficiency.
 - Unlike B2C marketing, success in B2B SaaS isn't measured by subscribers or likes — it's measured by how many viewers become qualified opportunities and, eventually, customers.

 ### Step 1 — Replace "Book a Demo" with "Watch a Demo"
 - Many B2B buyers prefer understanding the product before speaking with Sales.
 Requiring an immediate meeting creates unnecessary friction.
 A recorded, self-serve demo allows prospects to evaluate the product at their own pace, increasing trust before engaging with Sales.

+> **CASE STUDY**\
-> **Example:** Tyler Lessard highlights Marketo's shift toward on-demand demos as an example of reducing buyer friction before Sales engagement.
+> Tyler Lessard highlights Marketo's shift toward on-demand demos as an example of reducing buyer friction before Sales engagement. <br>
 *(Source: Tyler Lessard, YouTube, "How to Use Video in B2B Marketing with Tyler Lessard - FINITE B2B Marketing", 02.08.2021, https://www.youtube.com/watch?v=Xuu-_fuKgTI.)*

 #### Procedure